Rooney Rule: 2022 Brian Flores lawsuit

+2026 legal challenge

+On March 27, 2026, Florida attorney general James Uthmeier sent a letter to the NFL demanding that the league no longer enforce the Rooney Rule or face a possible civil rights lawsuit.
+Uthmeier claimed the rule creates "blatant race and sex discrimination" that "brazenly violates Florida state law".
+On March 31, at a press conference during the annual league meetings, commissioner Roger Goodell defended the rule, stating that "diversity has been a benefit to the National Football League" and that the league had no intention to stop enforcing the rule.

 Outside the NFL

 In soccer, players' representatives have been campaigning for a similar practice in England.
 Gordon Taylor, Chief Executive of the PFA (the players' trade union) said in September 2014 the sport "has a 'hidden resistance' preventing black managers getting jobs," pointing out that "you see so many black players on the pitch, yet we have two black managers out of 92."
 Garth Crooks, a prominent black former player, was especially scathing of the failure of The Football League (a large association of clubs below the top-tier Premier League) to pursue the matter, suggesting the league lacked courage.
 Black coaches Kieron Dyer and Titus Bramble spoke out against the idea of Rooney Rule, saying they did not want to be perceived as having their roles because of a "quota".
 On January 9, 2018, it was reported that the England national football team would implement the Rooney Rule for all future interviews for the manager position.